gregwebs/Shelly.hs/README.md

 Shelly's main goal is ease of use.
 There should be a primitive for every shell operation you need so you can easily build abstractions, so there are many of the usual file and environment operations.

-There are 2 main entry points for running arbitrary commands: `run` and `cmd`.
+There are 2 main entry points for running arbitrary commands: `cmd` and `run`.
-They take a FilePath as their first argument. `run` takes a [Text] as its second argument.
+They take a FilePath as their first argument. `run` takes `[Text]` as its second argument.
 `cmd` takes a variadic number of arguments, and they can be either Text or FilePath.

-Fun Example: shows an infectious script: it uploads itself to a server and runs itself over ssh.
+This example: shows an infectious script: it uploads itself to a server and runs itself over ssh.
-I actually do this for a deployment.
-Of course, the development machine may need to be exactly the same OS as the server.
+Of course, the development machine and server need to be capable of running the same binary.

 I recommend using the boilerplate at the top of this example in your projects.